evanx/concerto/README.md

 ```
 where the issuer and subject are the same since it is self-signed.

 Note that a default cert `id` is chosen according the hostname, user and timestamp.
-This `CN` is defaulted to this `id.` Since we might prefer this information to be private, private repos must be supported, with access granted to the service's ssh key.
+This `CN` is defaulted to this `id.` Since we might prefer this information to be private.
+Therefore private repos must be supported, with access granted to the service's ssh key.

 To authenticate API access authorized by a specific Github user, the API service must know:
 - the repo host and user e.g. github.com and the Github user